 That’s why I stopped painting in my twenties.
 At a time I should’ve been having fun, I became reclusive.
 It was unhealthy.
 I was making a living but not coping with the lifestyle.

 Forget that Bohemian BS.
 The struggling artist, working through the night in a creative frenzy, and living for his/her art, is all CRAP.
 It’s for the movies.
-The reality is a sad figure sitting alone all day, with no mates.
+The reality is a sad figure sitting alone all day.